aciccarello/ciccarello.me/posts/recipes/2024-04-05-baked-rice.md

   - oven
 image: /assets/img/recipe-baked-rice.jpg
 image_alt: Casserole dish with some food removed showing layers of rice and ground beef topped with breadcrumbs.
+updates:
+  - date: 2024-11-21T05:03:32.161Z
+    description: Adjusted ingredient amounts
 ---

 This is a recipe I distinctly remember my grandmother making for us when I was a kid.
 I have fond memories of consuming this comfort food and haven't encountered it outside our family.
 I've made a few adjustments to my grandmother's recipe, including halving the portions, but I included the original below.
+When picking a dish, I'd recommend a deeper dish rather than shallow so you can get the layers in.
+I sometimes use our small dutch oven rather than a true casserole dish.
 I'll highlight that this is not a quick meal but it's worth it if you have the time.
 It can also be prepared a day ahead of time.